Kentipedia

 Cloud Network Performance Monitoring Metrics

-NPM requires multiple types of measurement or monitoring data on which engineers can perform diagnoses and analyses to extract insightful performance metrics.
-These are performed using cloud monitoring tools that track network operations.
-Example categories of NPM monitoring data are:
+Cloud NPM requires multiple types of measurement data on which engineers can perform diagnoses and analyses to extract performance insights.
+Example categories include:

-Bandwidth: Measures the raw versus available maximum rate that information can be transferred through various points of the network or along a network path.
+• Bandwidth: the raw versus available maximum rate that information can be transferred through points of the network or along a network path.

-Throughput: Measures how much information is being or has been transferred.
+• Throughput: how much information is being or has been transferred.

-Latency: Measures network delays from the perspective of clients, servers, and applications.
+• Latency: network delays from the perspective of clients, servers, and applications.

-Errors: Measures raw numbers and percentages of errors such as Bit Errors, TCP retransmissions, and out-of-order packets
+• Errors: raw numbers and percentages of errors such as bit errors, TCP retransmissions, and out-of-order packets.

-Network managers are confronting a significant challenge: the mismatch of traditional NPM approaches and solutions with their hybrid cloud and increasingly distributed application realities.
+Network managers face a real challenge: legacy NPM approaches were built for centralized data centers running monolithic applications, and they don’t match hybrid cloud and distributed application realities.
 New approaches are required for effective cloud network monitoring.
 Learn more about Kentik’s cloud network monitoring solutions.

 Monitoring Cloud Network Metrics with Kentik